maxio-com/stoplight-platform-api-docs/portal/content/help/getting-support.md

 # Getting Help and Support Access

-We always enjoy (and appreciate) hearing about larger integrations ahead of time.
-If you’re planning on importing a large amount of data into Maxio via our API, we suggest sending a “heads up” to support@chargify.com and/or support@maxio.com so we can coordinate with you to ensure your import process goes smoothly.

 Our API, while considered stable, is continually being improved and polished.
-Please feel free to contact support if you experience issues when integrating with the Maxio Advanced Billing API.
+Please feel free to [email support](mailto:support@maxio.com) if you experience issues when integrating with the Maxio Advanced Billing API.

 If you have any additional questions regarding our documentation please don't hesitate in reaching out.
 We are available 12am-12am CT Monday - Friday, excluding holidays.